imacrayon/alpine-ajax/docs/examples/progress-bar.md

 </div>
 ```

-This HTML is rerendered every 600 milliseconds, with the `width` style attribute on the progress bar being updated.
-Here we've also added a `transition` rule, to make the visual transition continuous rather than jumpy.
+On each reload the `aria-valuenow` attribute should change to indicate the server's progress.
+The `width` of the SVG element should also change to visually indicate progress.

-Finally, when the job is complete, the `x-init` directive is removed and a restart `<form>` is added to the UI:
+Finally, when the job is complete, the `x-init` directive is removed and a `<form>` to restart the job is added to the UI:

 ```html
 <div id="jobs" x-init>